jla-gardner/synthetic-data-experiments/README.md

 ### 2. Install dependencies

-We strongly reccomend using a virtual environment.
+We strongly recommend using a virtual environment.
 With `conda` installed, this is as simple as:

 ```bash
 conda create -n experiments python=3.8 -y